 And these, though sparse, but very significant citizen victories should only inspire us to join our networked forces and use our indispensable status as leverage to achieve better working conditions and eventually disrupt the market which preys on our affect, social life and personal data.

-Written by Lídia Pereira: After completion of her bachelor studies in Graphic Design, Lídia Pereira [Portugal] became intrigued by the friction between digital utopias and material realities.
-Her current work is concerned with the political organization of labor within digital economy, presenting a focus on the power structures governing online behavior
+After completion of her bachelor studies in Graphic Design, Lídia Pereira [Portugal] became intrigued by the friction between digital utopias and material realities.
+Her current work is concerned with the political organization of labor within digital economy, presenting a focus on the power structures governing online behavior.
+This INC Longform originated in her Piet Zwart Institute graduation thesis.

 Alexander R. Galloway, Protocol: How control exists after decentralization, Massachusetts: MIT Press, 2004.